WITH RESEARCH FOR A

 The Empire-Hippodrome was built for the Broadhead’s, another well-known theatre family.
 Their first purpose built theatre had been the Osbourne Theatre at Oldham.
 This was followed by several more in Manchester.
 The Empire-Hippodrome at Ashton-under-Lyne opened to a capacity audience of 2,000 people on 21st November 1904.
 Much like the Theatre Royal the Empire-Hippodrome’s opening night was a civic affair with the Mayor and members of the council in attendance along with the MP for the town.
 An extract from a local newspaper report of the opening night said,“the programme this week is of an excellent character, and particularly varied.
 George Chanti, in his unique speciality turn, is an entertainment in himself with lightning like rapidity he changes from one character to another and during his turn gives exhibitions of a Chinaman, Russian, Scotchman, a bull fight scene in Naples and others, carrying out the particular dance of the country he represents and accompanying most of his characters with national music.
 The effect of his turn is greatly heightened by the limelights.
 Shawlene, who is billed as the world’s greatest and sweetest whistler, gives a striking performance in which he imitates with wonderful exactness the noises of various birds, accompanying the orchestra in ‘The Bohemian Girl’.
 There is an excellent orchestra under the leadership of Mr. C. Lawrence.

-With the advent of ‘The Talkies’ the theatre was changed over to cinema use in 1939, for a while the place presented cine-variety until the films finally ousted the live shows altogether.
+With the advent of ‘The Talkies’ the theatre was changed over to cinema use on Monday August 22nd 1932.
+After re-construction into a Super-Cinema in 1933 the place presented cine-variety until the films finally ousted the live shows altogether.
 The Empire-Hippodrome remained as a cinema until the mid-70s when it again became a live theatre.
-Today it is well known as the Tameside-Hippodrome.
+Operating initially as the Tameside Theatre it later became known as the Tameside-Hippodrome.
+Since 2008 the venue has lain 'dark' with high hopes of it eventual reopening.